lauracantarella/lauracanterella/_site/admin/homepage.md

 title: "Home"
 permalink: /index.html
 media:
-    - file: src/_static/images/placeholder3.png
-      filephone:  src/_static/images/phone3.png
-      type: image
-      alt: This text is shown when the image isn't visible and for visually impaired people.
     - file: ./src/_static/images/laptop_website005.jpg
       type: image
       alt: This text is shown when the image isn't visible and for visually impaired people.